OpeDada/beadaut-blog/posts/set-up-your.md

 ---
-title: 'Set up Your Course for Success With These Proven Strategy'
+title: "Set up Your Course for Success With These Proven Strategy"
-intro: 'What makes some courses perform better than others?
+intro: "What makes some courses perform better than others?
 Is it the title?
 The content?
-Or the design?'
+Or the design?"
-author: 'Joshua Owoyemi'
+author: "Joshua Owoyemi"
+category: ["Tips"]
-image: '/images/bead-set-up.jpeg'
+image: "/images/bead-set-up.jpeg"
-date: '2021-08-28'
+date: "2021-08-28"
 ---

 What makes some courses perform better than others?
 Is it the title?
 The content?
 Or the design?
 Read on to find out the answer. 😉